AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 ![NP-Junction](https://al2050.github.io/personal-website/assets/NP_junction.jpg)
 {:refdef}

 Opposite charges attract and like charges repel.
-Therefore, if we place a voltage source like so:
+Therefore, if we place a voltage source across the NP-junction like so:

 {:refdef: style="text-align: center;"}
 ![NP-ForwardBias](https://al2050.github.io/personal-website/assets/NP_forwardBias.jpg)
 {:refdef}

 Then provided we have a sufficient voltage across our NP-junction, a current will flow.
 This circuit is the equivalent of a diode in the forward bias configuration.
+The threshold voltage for a diode is typically in the region of [0.6, 0.7] V

 {:refdef: style="text-align: center;"}
 ![NP-ReverseBias](https://al2050.github.io/personal-website/assets/NP_reverseBias.jpg)
 {:refdef}

-Here is the diode in reverse bias.
-In this configuration, the boundary between the N-Type and P-Type materials...
+With the diode in reverse bias, something interesting happens.
+Observing the arragement below, electrons will be flowing in the clockwise direction.
+Therefore, electrons will be driven towards the N-Type material, while holes while flow towards the P-Type material.

+At the interface between the two semiconductor regions, a cloud of holes and electrons forms, as electrons from the left side are forced into the P-Type holes, and holes from the right side are forced to form in the N-Type material.
+This cloud of holes and electrons shaded in the diagram, is known as the depletion region, and is the breakdown of both semiconductor devices.

+When this breakdown takes place, the diode will heat up.
+Depending on the voltage applied across the diode in reverse bias, the diode may explode due to the rate of depletion, resulting in rapid heating and expansion.

 {:refdef: style="text-align: center;"}
 ![NP-Deplete](https://al2050.github.io/personal-website/assets/NP_deplete.jpg)